 There are numerous things to keep in mind when looking for a memory foam mattress and size and weight are at the top of the list.
 I am medium-size and am 5’9” and weight 160 lbs; to get the perspective of a larger person and to see which of these are the best mattresses for heavy people, I asked Marten to come in.
 He is 6’7” and weighs 250 lbs, so let’s see what he had to say about these memory foam mattresses:

-Out of these seven mattresses, four are a good fit for larger people like myself.
+Out of these eight mattresses, four are a good fit for larger people like myself.
 First off we have the Layla, a flippable mattress that offers two firmnesses; the soft side is a nice fit for side sleeping, and the firm side is a good choice for back sleeping.

 In my opinion, the WinkBeds MemoryLux is one of the firmer mattresses on this list but, with its zoned construction, it is still supportive enough for back sleeping and soft enough for side sleeping.